Family and Child Studies Living Learning

 How do I get more information?

-For more information about living in the Family and Child Studies Living Learning Community, please contact Chris Cottle at email@example.com or the Office of Residence Life firstname.lastname@example.org
+For more information about living in the Family Science and Human Development Living Learning Community, please contact Chris Cottle at email@example.com or the Office of Residence Life firstname.lastname@example.org